suhacker1/website_v2/index.md

 3. I’m a robotics software engineer at [RoboJackets IGVC](https://robojackets.org/teams/intelligent-ground-vehicle-competition/)

-Previously, I conducted research at the NYU Center for Cybersecurity, was a hardware engineering intern at Vengo Labs, and did some freelance engineering work.

 My resume can be found [here](https://sshussain.me/SH_R.pdf).
 My email is suhashussain1 'at' gmail 'dot' com.
 My Twitter can be found [here](https://twitter.com/suhackerr).

 # Portfolio: